 Can a vendor cancel a Contract of Sale in NSW?

 As a vendor, there aren’t a lot of ways you can cancel a contract following exchange and they largely depend on the purchaser of the property.
-Examples include the purchaser breaching an essential part of the contract or if the purchaser makes a claim for compensation under the contract after exchange exceeding 5% of the price.
+For example, under the standard NSW Law Society Contract for the Sale of Land, if a purchaser makes a valid claim for compensation following exchange and the amount exceeds 5% of the purchase price, the vendor may have a right to rescind the contract.
+This is a contractual right rather than a statutory one and depends on the terms of the specific contract.

 However, as the vendor you can exercise a right of recission that is specifically included in the contract.
 A right of rescission is when a contract contains a clause which gives a party the right to rescind should a certain thing occur or fail to occur.